rustviz/rustviz-tutorial/src/ownership.md

 # Ownership

-In the previous section, we considered only simple integer values.
+In the previous section, we considered only simple values, like integers.
 However, in real-world programs, we work with more complex data structures that allocate resources on the heap.
 When we allocate resources, we need a strategy for de-allocating these resources.
 Most programming languages use one of two
 strategies:

-1. Manual Deallocation (C, C++): The programmer is responsible for explicitly deallocating memory.
-This is performant but can result in issues such as dangling pointers, double free bugs, and memory leaks.
+1. Manual Deallocation (C, C++): The programmer is responsible for explicitly deallocating memory, e.g. using `free` in C or `delete` in C++.
+This is performant but can result in critical issues such as use-after-free bugs, double-free bugs, and memory leaks.

 2. Garbage Collection (OCaml, Java, Python): The programmer does not have to explicitly deallocate memory.
-Instead, a *garbage collector* frees deallocates memory.
-This prevents memory safety issues.
-However, the garbage collector creates additional run-time performance overhead.
+Instead, a *garbage collector* frees (deallocates) memory when it knows no further references to it remain.
+This prevents memory safety bugs.
+However, the garbage collector creates additional run-time performance overhead, because it needs to dynamically determine whether there are any remaining references.

 Rust uses a third strategy—a static (i.e. compile-time) ownership system.
 Because this is a purely compile-time mechanism, it achieves achieves memory